oliegjio/learn_wordpress_theme_1/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.43 =
+* Fix an issue when archiving dynamic files on export
+* Support custom upload path for multisites
+* Add support for various cache plugins

 = 5.42 =
 * Catch E_PARSE error on mu-plugins import
 * Fix an issue with stop export that doesn't clean up the storage directory